East London, South Africa

 If you are thinking about moving to East London, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in East London can vary greatly depending on the area and type of property.
 However, generally, the cost of a standard three-bedroom house in a decent neighborhood is considered to be moderately priced compared to other major cities in South Africa.
 Luxury properties and those located in prime areas can be significantly more expensive.
-It's always recommended to research and compare prices in different neighborhoods to get a better understanding of the housing market in East London," remarked one expat who made the move to East London.
+It's always recommended to research and compare prices in different neighborhoods to get a better understanding of the housing market in East London," remarked one expat living in East London, South Africa.

 What should I bring when moving to East London?